-Ingrid Ciprian-Matthews is CBS News’ Senior Vice President of News Administration, a role she has held since January 2015.
-She is an Emmy Award-winning journalist and veteran news executive who has managed and coordinated the efforts of overseas and domestic bureaus, correspondents and producers.
+Ingrid Ciprian-Matthews is CBS News’ Executive Vice President, a role she has held since February 2018.
+She is a multiple award-winning journalist and accomplished manager who has coordinated the efforts of overseas and domestic bureaus, correspondents and producers.

 Before joining CBS News, Ciprian-Matthews was the Managing Editor of CNN’s New York Bureau (1990-93) and a field producer, assignment manager and assignment editor for CNN (1984-1990).
 She started her career as a general assignment reporter for the National Public Radio Spanish-language news program, “Enfoque Nacional.”

 In 2016, the National Association of Hispanic Journalists presented Ciprian-Matthews with the Presidential Award of Impact, citing her vast news experience and deep commitment to journalistic excellence.

 She was born in Santo Domingo, Dominican Republic.
 In 1981, she received her Bachelor of Arts degree from Barnard College and graduated from New York University in 1984 with a Master of Arts in journalism.
 She lives in New York with her husband.
 They have two daughters.